martinschneider/justtestlah/src/site/markdown/index.md

-> 🇸🇬 lah ([Singlish](https://en.wikipedia.org/wiki/Singlish)) - Placed at the end of a phrase or sentence either for emphasis or reassurance.

 JustTestLah! is an end-to-end UI testing framework for mobile and web applications.
-It started as a demonstration project to showcase concepts shared during [tech talks and conferences](https://github.com/martinschneider/presentations).

-This framework follows a [BDD](https://martinfowler.com/bliki/GivenWhenThen.html) approach and allows testing on different platforms (Android, iOS and Web) using the same test scenarios.
-JustTestLah's main aim is to make the configuration as easy and the test code as simple, readable and maintainable as possible.
+It follows a [BDD](https://martinfowler.com/bliki/GivenWhenThen.html) approach and allows testing on different platforms (Android, iOS and Web) using the same test scenarios.
+JustTestLah's main aim is to make the configuration easy and the test code as simple, readable and maintainable as possible.

-JustTestLah! is based on [Selenium](https://www.seleniumhq.org) and [Appium](https://www.appium.io).
+JustTestLah! is based on [Selenium](https://www.seleniumhq.org), [Appium](https://www.appium.io) and [Cucumber](https://cucumber.io).

 ## Quick start
-Pull the repo and run the demo (a set of simple tests for Stackoverflow):
+Pull the repo and run the demo:

 ```bash
 git clone https://github.com/martinschneider/justtestlah.git
 cd justtestlah-demos
 mvn test
 ```

+> 🇸🇬 lah ([Singlish](https://en.wikipedia.org/wiki/Singlish)) - Placed at the end of a phrase or sentence either for emphasis or reassurance.

 <details>
   <summary>Full documentation</summary>